 Generally, Amazon ships most of the products it sells to Portugal.
 Most sellers do ship to Portugal, although the postage they charge is often very expensive, but there are plenty of sellers that don’t as well.

 If the seller doesn’t deliver to Portugal – and you won’t find this out until you get to the checkout, all you can do is add another product to your basket and see whether that one can be sent here.
-Alternatively, you could use a package forwarding company like forward2me (uk-based).
+Alternatively, you could use a package forwarding company who will “forward” your order onto you.

 There are two things that you can do to make your shopping experience a little bit easier.